-TfL's new cycling metric has showed a year on year decline of 2.5% in the latest quarter reported, financial Q3 2017-18.
+TfL's new cycling metric has showed a year on year decline of 0.4% in the latest quarter reported, financial Q4 2017-18.
+It should be noted that TfL's reporting of this statistic is confusing as they reference the latest year's figures to a base year of 2014.